wakkihaya/neurotechjp/src/md/en/blog/5-startups-of-interest.md

 ![Neuralink gif](https://neurotechjp.com/img/5-startups-of-interest/neuralink.gif)

-_iOS app that lets you move the cursor by thinking_
+_Demo GIF: iOS app that lets you move the cursor by thinking_

 Neuralink says that **they will provide the first neural implant that will allow you to control computers and mobile devices anywhere you go.**